JOBS — SKILLED MIGRATION LIST

 aimed to attract the best and brightest international students to study at Western

 (1) Does the

-the Australia China Business Council WA to discuss the graduate skilled
+ministers met with the Australia China Business Council WA to discuss the list?

 I thank the honourable member for

 some notice of the question.

 (1) The purpose

 of the graduate stream of the state-nominated migration program is to support

 the growth of the international education sector in Western Australia by